Stone CNC Operator Jobs in Australia: Bridge Saw, Waterjet & CNC Programmer Roles (2026)

 • Competitive hourly rate with regular overtime opportunities

-• Modern workshop with late-model CNC equipment
+• Modern workshop with late-model bridge saws and waterjet equipment

-• Visa sponsorship available for qualified candidates
+• 482 / 494 visa sponsorship available for qualified overseas candidates

-• Tool allowance and safety equipment provided
+• Tool allowance, PPE, and silica-safety training provided

 Career Ladder and Progression Paths